jhuizy/travel-blog/content/blog/2020-01-22-perth-to-launceston.md

 Today we were very fortunate the Nullarbor had reopened so didn’t waist any time.
 Up and about early, we powered on over the Nullarbor driving 13 hours from Norseman to Ceduna.

 Looking back I’m extremely glad we drove West to East, doing the ‘boring’ part first.
-We were both excited to see what this Nullarbor was all about so the time passed very quickly over the miles of nothing.
+We were both excited to see what this Nullarbor was all about so the time passed very quickly over the miles and miles of nothing.

-We did all the touristy musts; Photos at the boarders (even Lilly managed to get in a few snaps🐰), stopped at a couple of road houses and all the lookouts along the Great Australian Bight.
+We did all the touristy musts; photos at the boarders (even Lilly managed to get in a few snaps🐰), stopped at a couple of road houses and all the lookouts along the Great Australian Bight.
 Unfortunately the weather wasn’t very nice so there wasn’t a great deal to see but we took the opportunity to stretch our legs nonetheless.

 ![](/images/IMG_0023.jpeg)